-News reports indicate that North Korea is also developing its own official cryptocurrency in a likely attempt to circumvent sanctions, though it appears to only be in the early stages of creation at the moment.26 With respect to cryptocurrency, North Korea is more well known for its state-sponsored cyber campaigns to hack cryptocurrency exchanges and launch ransomware attacks, as well at its cryptocurrency mining efforts.
-For example, the North Korean-linked Lazarus Group has been implicated in the 2017 WannaCry ransomware attack, which affected hundreds of thousands of computers worldwide, including the United Kingdom's National Health Service.27 In September 2018, the United States filed charges against Lazarus Group member Park Jin Hyok for his involvement in this ransomware attack, along with his involvement in "the 2016 theft of \$81 million from Bangladesh Bank; the 2014 attack on Sony Pictures Entertainment; and numerous other attacks or intrusions on the entertainment, financial services, defense, technology, and virtual currency industries, academia, and electric utilities".28
+News reports indicate that North Korea is also developing its own official cryptocurrency in a likely attempt to circumvent sanctions, though it appears to only be in the early stages of creation at the moment.35 With respect to cryptocurrency, North Korea is more well known for its state-sponsored cyber campaigns to hack cryptocurrency exchanges and launch ransomware attacks, as well at its cryptocurrency mining efforts.
+For example, the North Korean-linked Lazarus Group has been implicated in the 2017 WannaCry ransomware attack, which affected hundreds of thousands of computers worldwide, including the United Kingdom's National Health Service.36 In September 2018, the United States filed charges against Lazarus Group member Park Jin Hyok for his involvement in this ransomware attack, along with his involvement in "the 2016 theft of \$81 million from Bangladesh Bank; the 2014 attack on Sony Pictures Entertainment; and numerous other attacks or intrusions on the entertainment, financial services, defense, technology, and virtual currency industries, academia, and electric utilities".
+37 In 2021, the DOJ unsealed an indictment against Park Jin Hyok and two other North Korean computer programmers for these wide-ranging offences.
+The indictment also detailed a scheme to develop and market a digital token (the "Marine Chain Token"), which would allow investors to purchase fractional ownership interests in marine shipping vessels.
+According to the indictment, the purpose of this scheme was to evade U.S. sanctions, and the involvement of North Korean individuals was not disclosed during the perpetrators' attempts to obtain funds from investors.